jamiepinheiro/cyclic_tv_reference_paradox_finder/README.md

 >
 > ![The Simpson's referenceing Rick and Morty, and Rick and Morty referencing The Simpson's](https://user-images.githubusercontent.com/13925440/171424139-e3c2a23c-e3f1-4913-88b3-d83fcc6f9f63.png)
 >
 > Here, in the Simpsons' fictional universe, Rick and Morty exists as a TV show (shown by the reference).
 However, in the Rick and Morty fictional universe, The Simpsons also exists as a TV show.
-These two references create a cycle where each depends on the other being fictional in their respective universe,m which cannot be simultaneously true - a paradox!
+These two references create a cycle where each depends on the other being fictional in their respective universe, which cannot be simultaneously true - a paradox!

 This project finds these paradoxes through looking through subtitles files of popular TV shows.
 It is divided into two sections: